avnet-iotconnect/iotc-python-lite-sdk-demos/stm32mp135f-dk/README.md

 <img src="media/browse.png"/>

-* Navigate once again to the directory where you have the unzipped "OpenSTLinux_IoTConnect_Compatible" folder, and then navigate through the folder to get to this directory: {Your preliminary directory}\OSTL_6.1_IoTConnect_Compatible\images\stm32mp1
+* Navigate once again to the directory where you have the unzipped image folder, and then navigate through the folder to get to this directory: {Your preliminary directory}\{downloaded image name}\images\stm32mp1
    * Select the stm32mp1 folder and then click "Select folder."

 <img src="media/binaries-path.png"/>